Learn PHP: a PHP tutorial

 </form>

-When creating a form like above, you’ll need to use the HTML element <form>.
-This contains two primary attributes: method and action.
-The method attribute defines the transmission method, so in this case, HTTP POST.
-The action attribute stores the URL of the script that receives all the data collected by the input fields listed.
-The example shows an HTML form with three input elements (input type="text") and a send button (input type="submit").
+The HTML element <form> is used to create forms.
+The start tag contains two attributes: methodandaction.
+With the method attribute you define the transmission method, in this case HTTP-POST.
+In the action attribute, you store the URL of a script receiving all data entered via subsequent input fields.
+The example shows a HTML form with three input elements (input type=“text “) and a submit button (input type=“submit “).
 The file page2.php is defined as the recipient of the data.

-To illustrate the data transfer using $_POST, we’ve used a simple script to evaluate the form data, one that stores the transmitted values as PHP variables and outputs them in text form.
-To do this, create a file called page2.php and copy out the following program code:
+To illustrate the data transfer using $_POST, we’ll use a simple script to evaluate the form data, which stores the submitted values as PHP variables and outputs them in text form.
+To do this, create a file page2.php and insert the following program code:

 <?php